percevalw/pret/docs/tutorials/sharing-state.md

 In the previous tutorial, we have seen how to compose a simple component from other components, how to render it, and detect user events.
 In this tutorial, we will see how to share state between components.

-## Stores
+## The state management problem

 Why is state management hard in web development?
 The dynamic nature of user interfaces means multiple components must reflect and react to shared and changing data without re-rendering everything anytime something changes (e.g, you recompute the whole app UI whenever a single state variable changes), or convoluted data flows (e.g., state being passed through many layers of components that don’t even use it).
 Traditional approaches, like Redux, often introduce layers of boilerplate and require careful architecture when planning mutations on the app data.

-There is another issue of immutability: we cannot mutate the state directly (e.g., `state.todos[0]["done"] = True`), since React, and thus Pret, relies on shallow comparison to detect changes in the state.
-For instance, if `todos` is the same object, even though its content has changed, React will consider that the state has not changed and will not trigger a re-render.
+There is another issue of immutability: we cannot mutate the state directly (e.g., `state.todos[0]["done"] = True`), since React, and thus Pret, often relies on shallow comparison to detect changes in the state.
+For instance, if `todos` is the same object, even though its content has changed, some React utils (e.g. memo) will consider that the state has not changed and will not trigger a re-render.

 And if we take care of preventing direct mutations, changing the state can be cumbersome.
 For instance, if we want to change the `done` field of the first todo, we would have to do something like this: